DrJosh9000/yarn/README.md

 }

 // Update is called on every tick by the game engine, which is a separate
-// goroutine to the one the VM is running in. func (m *MyHandler) Update() error {
+// goroutine to the one the virtual machine is running in. func (m *MyHandler) Update() error {
     //...
     if m.waiting && inpututil.IsKeyJustPressed(ebiten.KeyEnter) {